 Research

-My main research interests lie in the areas of Technical Debt in Software Projects and Empirical Software Engineering.
+My main research interests lie in the areas of Technical Debt in Software Projects, Empirical Software Engineering, and the Engineering of AI systems for health.

 Current Research Topics